The Invitation

 —

-“Oh, by the way,” Evelyn said after a long moment, her voice quiet but certain.
+“Oh, by the way,” Evelyn said after a while.

 “We’re almost done with high school.
 Graduation’s next week.”